-Baltic Gas Exchange organizes trade for physically settled spot and forward gas products in the market areas located in Lithuania, Latvia, and Estonia.
+Baltic Gas Exchange organizes trade for physically settled spot and forward gas products in the market areas located in Lithuania, Latvia, Estonia and Finland.
 All the participants of the natural gas market, who have the Participant‘s status, may execute trade on the Exchange.

-Trade on the Exchange is executed on an anonymous basis at Lithuanian, Latvian, and Estonian virtual trading points by means of the continuous trading method.
-Trade on the Exchange is carried out on a day-to-day basis from 10:00 to 14:00 (Eastern European Time is applied in wintertime, and Eastern European Summer Time is applied in summertime).
+Trade on the Exchange is executed on an anonymous basis at Lithuanian, Latvian, Estonian and Finland virtual trading points by means of the continuous trading method.
+Trade on the Exchange is carried out 24/7 every day in the short term products market and from 9:00 to 16:00 in the long term products market (Eastern European Time is applied in wintertime, and Eastern European Summer Time is applied in summertime).

-The Implicit Capacity Allocation Method means a method when available capacities at interconnection points between Lithuanian and Latvian and Latvian and Estonian natural gas transmission systems are at a time allocated by GET Baltic to the natural gas volume (a day-ahead and within day products) bought by the Participant on the natural gas exchange.
+The Implicit Capacity Allocation Method means a method when available capacities at interconnection points between Lithuanian and Latvian and Estonian and Finland natural gas transmission systems are at a time allocated by GET Baltic to the natural gas volume (a day-ahead and within day products) bought by the Participant on the natural gas exchange.

 Available capacities are allocated by the implicit capacity allocation method by GET Baltic during a trading session.
 Information regarding the amount of available capacities to be allocated by the implicit capacity allocation method is shown by GET Baltic in the online mode via the electronic trading system.